LingChongGold/Capstone/README.md

 A validation dataset was prepared containing purchases of a customer's last order which was not seen by our model, with the other preceding orders, our model will perform recommendations on products which the customer have not interacted before.
 A sample of 5 customers was chosen and the recommendation evaluated.

 __Customer 1__<br>
-Customer bought Milk Chocolate Almonds in the validation dataset and one of the product our recommender system recommended is Hazel Nuts in Milk Chocolate.<br><br>
+Customer bought Milk Chocolate Almonds in the validation dataset and one of the product our recommender system recommended is Hazel Nuts in Milk Chocolate.<br>
 In this instance, our recommender system recommended two kind of bread twice, which can be better improved for more diversity in the recommendatons

 __Customer 3754__<br>